Where Words Defy the World

 The trade ship's arrival was hailed by a conch horn sounding.
 Its throaty bray swept his soul . . . sea turtles looked on curiously as they passed below to bask in the sheltered coves.

-If the gods demanded sacrifices, he cursed, he would serve them.
+If the gods demanded sacrifices, he cursed, he would serve their will.

 Lahaina, Maui, Whaler’s Port

 Tall-masted schooners were moored in the old harbor.
-He strode down the rain-swept Lahaina street, jostled by the insatiable throngs of whalers from the grog shops, resounding with raucous, inebriated laughter, as sailors made merry indulging and throwing their coin at all the things they'd been deprived of during long whaling voyages.
+He strode down the rain-swept streets of Lahaina jostled by the insatiable throngs of whalers from the grog shops, resounding with raucous, inebriated laughter as sailors made merry indulging and throwing their coin at all the things they'd been deprived of during long whaling voyages.
 They sang drunken shanties, swaying and brawling, jeering in passing at chastising missionaries confronting them at street corners.

 He sighed deeply and gripped the harpoon as he observed his target enter the roughest tavern in town.
 Ignoring amicable invitations and challenges, he remained aloof, his eyes glaring over the untouched grog on the wooden table in front of him, vacant and distant, oblivious to all that transpired among the rowdy company . . . deceptively so.
 His attention was drawn to sailors laughing and wagering as they played a game of darts.
 He watched, transfixed, as the projectiles struck their aim again and again.
 He drained his tankard in one long draught and rose.

 The brawny harpooner of the Dark Syren . . . the last of that crew to draw breath, the brute that had shanghaied him and condemned him to exile from his shore and love, who had survived his shipmates by jumping ship at Tahiti, making his way back on a merchantman . . . was almost within reach of his revenge.